Unhooking from Thoughts

 Maybe it was front and center the entire time.
 Maybe you were able to force some thoughts to the front of your mind, but the pink elephant kept interrupting.
 Maybe you had a voice in the back of your mind repeating, “Don’t think about a pink elephant.”

-We don’t have control over the thoughts that pop into our minds
+We have very limited control over the thoughts that pop into our minds

 We can’t force thoughts out of our mind.
 The more we do, the more it’s reinforced, and the louder it gets.